qrvey/partner-portal/docs/ui-docs/dataviews/custom-view.md

 <div style={{textAlign: "justify"}}>

-**Custom View** allows you to build custom visualizations for your data, which can then be used as part of reports, pages and workflows.
+**Custom View** allows you to build custom visualizations for your data, which can then be used as part of reports, dashboards, and workflows.
 Custom View also serves as your own personal dashboard view of what’s the most important in your dataset.

 To access Custom View, select it from the **Analyze** tab inside your web form or dataset.